DG1JAN/KO4HUI-Spooltenna/README.md

 # KO4HUI-Spooltenna
 This repository contains design files for the Spooltenna(TM) end fed half wave antenna used for portable amateur radio operating.

+The design files in this repository were created with KiCad 8.0 and information on how to use this tool can be found here: https://docs.kicad.org/8.0/.

 ## License

 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).